nomos-guild/.github/profile/README.md

 - [gov-discord-bot](https://github.com/sidan-lab/sidan-gov-discord-bot): A tool for DRep interacting with delegators, brought by SIDAN Lab
 - [governance-crowdfund](https://github.com/MeshJS/mesh-aiken-crowdfund): A tool for crowdfunding for awesome governance action deposit, brought by MeshJS
 - [gov-dashboard](https://github.com/MeshJS/governance): A tool for visualing organization participation in Cardano, brought by MeshJS
+- [multisig-platform](https://github.com/MeshJS/multisig): A multi-signature platform with governance features for DRep teams and collectives

 ## Guild for Common Goods

-- CPSs and CIPs: Facilitate discussions in new community standard, and help with broadcasting messages.
+- CPSs and CIPs: Ideation and design of CIPs & CPSs to enhance cardano onchain governance.

 ---